 Effingham is a somewhat small town located in the state of South Carolina.
 With a population of 7,249 people and two constituent neighborhoods, Effingham is the 63rd largest community in South Carolina.

 Effingham is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Effingham is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Effingham who work in office and administrative support (15.92%), healthcare (9.39%), and sales jobs (8.54%).
+Overall, Effingham is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Effingham who work in office and administrative support (13.05%), healthcare (12.17%), and sales jobs (8.21%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Effingham has relatively fewer families with younger children, and/or college students.
 Combined, this makes Effingham a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Effingham is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Effingham doesn't have a public transportation system that people use for their commute.

-The per capita income in Effingham in 2010 was $21,038, which is upper middle income relative to South Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $84,152 for a family of four.
+The per capita income in Effingham in 2018 was $21,352, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $85,408 for a family of four.
 However, Effingham contains both very wealthy and poor people as well.

-Effingham is an extremely ethnically-diverse town.
+Effingham is a very ethnically-diverse town.
 The people who call Effingham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Effingham residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Effingham include English, Irish, Scottish, and Scots-Irish.
+Important ancestries of people in Effingham include English, German, Irish, Scots-Irish, and Scottish.

 The most common language spoken in Effingham is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Italian.